 Although grounding can be as simple as touching something metal and not scuffing your feet, it’s best to be grounded before handling anything ESD sensitive.

 Using grounding to protect from electrostatic discharge is necessary at many stages in your product development.
 When you’re handling sensitive products, like RAM cards, good practice includes using an ESD mat and grounding yourself.
 You can also provide grounding protection for your products by designing them properly.
 It’s better to apply good grounding practices to your PCB design and reduce the dependence on the safe handling practices.
 As Spock would say, it’s illogical to assume that all future customers or installers will obsessively ground themselves when handling sensitive products.

 Use ground planes

-There are a number of ways to utilize grounding for ESD protection, but first and foremost is using a ground plane.
+There are a number of ways to utilize wrist strap grounding for electrostatic discharge protection, but first and foremost is using a common point ground plane.
 Although it’s not always feasible to use a multilayer design, the ground plane can really help you out if you’re concerned about ESD protection.
 As you know, a sudden voltage discharge will induce electromagnetic fields.
 A properly connected ground plane can reduce the damage from this by routing the current away from sensitive components.